How to remove Windows Defender security warning scam

 Conclusion

-While, as a program, Windows Defender is a legit one, the security warning that appears on your browser is not.
+While Windows Defender is a legitimate program, the security warning that appears on your browser is not.
 In fact, this seemingly harmless pop-up can do a lot of damage if you click on it or decide to call the number it displays.

 Luckily, there are a few ways to get rid of it without causing any harm to your device.
-The most effective ones are restoring your browser settings and scanning the computer with a reputable antivirus tool.
+The most effective ones are restoring your browser settings and scanning the computer with the best PC antivirus software.

-Afterwards, you should also make sure that you don’t get infected with malware again.
-This means practicing internet hygiene (e.g., avoiding suspicious websites) and getting a good antimalware tool that would prevent such threats in the first place.
+Afterwards, you should ensure you don’t get infected with malware again.
+To do this, practice internet hygiene (e.g., avoid suspicious websites) and get a good antimalware tool to prevent such threats in the first place.

 More malware removal guides from Cybernews:

-How to remove Search Marquis form Mac: step-by-step instructions
+How to remove Search Marquis from Mac: step-by-step instructions

 How to remove malware from Chrome browser: simple guide with screenshots